University of Utah - Center for Science and Mathematics Education (CSME)

 Vision and Goals

 The CSME is an independent center located between the College of Science and the College of Education.
 It supports a small but diverse staff and has grown dramatically since 2009.
-At the leadership level, the CSME currently has 3 full-time faculty members.
-Additional CSME management, program and support staff (approximately 13 FTE) is comprised of faculty members, administrative staff, program staff, graduate students, and undergraduate students.
+CSME staff members (approximately 11 FTE) include faculty members, administrative staff, program staff, and undergraduate students.
 The Center also collaborates with many researchers, faculty members, organizations, and contractors.

 Description of Programming